7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 6. Hotel Drisco

-This Hotel holds a special place in my heart because my best friend got married here.
+Hotel Drisco holds a special place in my heart because my best friend got married here.
 Well, she got ready to get married here.
-That was a long time ago and I’m so glad to see this chic boutique hotel still thriving as one of the most romantic hotels in San Francisco, as well as a chic and luxurious Pacific Heights hideaway.
+That was a long time ago, and the marriage didn’t last.
+But I’m glad to see this chic Pacific Heights boutique hotel did and is still thriving as one of the most romantic hotels in San Francisco.

-If you’re feeling adventurous, the hotel has a fleet of six electric bikes (with helmets, locks, backpacks, and water bottles), available for you to borrow, an option for nearby dining, shopping and exporation of the Presidio.
+If you’re feeling adventurous, the hotel has a fleet of six electric bikes (with helmets, locks, backpacks, and water bottles), available for you to borrow, an option for nearby dining, shopping, and exploration of the Presidio.

 LUMA has a number of room configurations, including two-bedrooms suites, making it ideal for friends’ trips